-- a) A suitable sound system should be installed to ensure that national anthems, (initiated by the master of ceremonies) are clearly heard with an audio link to the TV broadcast. - b) When the champagne shower begins, music should be played.
-This should not start until the presenters have left the podium. - c) A commentary of the podium ceremony should be broadcast to the general public from the platform erected for the TV cameras.
+- a) The national anthem of the winning driver and winning team will be played.
+The Nationalities of the teams and drivers will be notified to the organiser by the FIA and will accord with Article 112 of the Code. - b) A suitable sound system should be installed to ensure that national anthems, (initiated by the master of ceremonies) are clearly heard with an audio link to the TV broadcast. - c) When the champagne shower begins, music should be played.
+This should not start until the presenters have left the podium. - d) A commentary of the podium ceremony should be broadcast to the general public from the platform erected for the TV cameras.